Reflections on the design, applications and implementations of the normative specification language eFLINT: Implementations

-This section discusses several aspects related to the implementation efforts of the eFLINT language, focussing primarily on the reference interpreter (in Haskell) and the pipeline converting eFLINT to Clingo (implemented in Rust).
+This section discusses several aspects related to the implementation efforts of the eFLINT language, focussing primarily on the reference interpreter versions 1 through 4 in Haskell and eFLINT-clingo interpreter implemented in Rust.
 The motivations behind the two implementations are discussed and performance comparisons are made.